-As long as temperatures remain between 40 and 90 F. (4-32 C.), day-neutral strawberries will continue to produce throughout spring, summer and into autumn, usually from June to October.
+As long as temperatures remain between 40 and 90 F. (4-32 C.), day-neutral strawberries will continue to produce throughout spring, summer, and into autumn, usually from June to October.

 Additional Day-Neutral Strawberry Information

 There has been some confusion over the terms ‘day-neutral’ and ‘everbearing’ strawberries because they often seem to be used interchangeably.
-Everbearing is an old term for strawberries that fruited throughout the summer, but modern day-neutral cultivars are more consistent producing berries than the older ‘everbearing’ cultivars, which tended to produce fruit early in summer and then again late in the summer with a big non-bearing gap in between.
+Everbearing is an old term for strawberries that fruited throughout the summer, but modern day-neutral cultivars are more consistent in producing berries than the older ‘everbearing’ cultivars, which tended to produce fruit early in summer and then again late in the summer with a big, non-bearing gap in between.

 Day-neutral strawberries have been categorized as either weak or strong because each cultivar varies in its ability to flower during the summer.

-Day-neutrals that have a stronger tendency to produce runners, flower more profusely and become larger plants are called intermediate or weak day-neutrals.
+Day-neutrals that have a stronger tendency to produce runners, flower more profusely, and become larger plants are called intermediate or weak day-neutrals.

 Growing Day-Neutral Strawberries